 The people are resolved to hold a meeting in the Market-place, at seven this evening.
 A deputation from them was received very courteously by the Mayor; but the requisition was refused on account of the Queen's Proclamation.
 They have sent a deputation to Derby, by the three o'clock train, to learn how things are going on there.
 He will be back by seven o'clock.
-God knows what the authorities will do if the people meet.
-I have just returned from Ilkeston.
-The buttles and coal-masters are compelling the poor men to work twenty-six or twenty-eight hours for a day's wage; and the truck system is in full operation; truly these are times to try men's souls-and bodies too.
-I tinderstand several of the manufacturers here will close the moment the internal New Poor Law.
-The only plan that could be said the whole day.
-A meeting was held in the could not be said to course the whole day.
-A meeting was held in the two and the meaning poverty would be the bringing together interesting poverty would be the whole day.
-A meeting was held in the town and neighbourhood are large the unit of an amiable (?) master, and stopped the mills in the town and neighbourhood are large the unit of an amiable (?) master, and stopped the mills in the town and neighbourhood are large the unit of an amiable (?) master, and stopped the mills in the town and neighbourhood are large that the story of the day of the day.
-At this instant the magistrates, most unwisely stopped.
-To-day the mills in Honley, Holmfirth, and nost foolishly, came up with the military.
-Most that district have been closed.
-Some few places of of the dam.
+God knows what the authorities will do if the people meet I have just returned from likeston.
+The buttles and coal-masters are compelling the poor men to work twenty-six or twenty-eight hours for a day's wage; and

-ARBROATH,-An open-air meeting was held on the Abbey Green, on the 9th instant.
-Mr. Joseph Tyfe was unanimously called to the chair.
-Mr. Abram Duncan spoke for an hour, in a speech which was listened to with great attention, and carried conviction to the vest assemblage present, which could not be less than between 2 000 and 3,000 people.
-After concluding his address, Mr. Duncan moved the following resolutions, which were seconded by Mr. William Fuller, and gried unanimously :- lat.
-"That a Society be now formed in Arbroath, for drawing public attention to the unchristian nature of war, and be denominated 'The Arbresth Peace Association.'
-2nd.
-"That whilst the chief object of the Association be to establish in the public mind the principles that all wars are wholly inand Christian means to expose the iniquity, crueity, and immurality of any particular war; and to devote itself to bring about that happy period when the nations shall learn war no more."
-3rd. " That although the efforts of the Association should be directed to the enlightenment of all classes of the people, the labouring population should mainly be kept in view, as the class from which the great body of the army and navy is drawn, and consequently the greatest sufferers under the present gratem".
+ARBROATH,-An open-air meeting was hald on Dencan spoke for an hour, in a speech which was listened to with great attention, and carried conviction to the vast assemblage present, which could not be less the between 2 000 and 3,000 people.
+After concluding his address, Mr. Duncan moved the following resolutions, which were seconded by Mr. William Fuller, and erried runimously:-1st "That a Society be now terned in Arbroath, for drawing public attention to the sadritian nature of war, and be denominated 'The Intresth Pesce Association."
+Ind.
+"That whilst the hiel object of the Association be to establish in the public mind the principles that all wars are wholly innsistent with Christianity, it also may use all legal and Christian means to expose the iniquity, cruelty, and in bring about that happy period when the nations shall kars war no more."
+3rd. " That although the efforts of the Association should be directed to the enlightenment of all classes of the people, the labouring popula-ion should mainly be kept in view, as the class from which the great body of the army and navy is drawn. and consequently the greatest sufferers under the present gstem."
 4th.
 "That in the opinion of this meeting no person can be a consistent member of the Society who is employed in making or selling any instruments of war."
-After which this great meeting quietly separated.
-CRELTENEA II .- Mr. Bairstow is turning Cheltenham upside down: his lectures are bringing all classes to their proper senses.
-He lectured on Menday and Tuesday evenings to crowded sudiences, at the and seconded by Mr. Milsom; and likewise a resoluof Ashton, and Mr. Roberts, of Warrington, delivered can have any hope for a redress of our grievances," addressed the people.
-At these two meetings not less the meeting broke up.
-Dyson, of Messley, addressed them, and gave great the Forest at six in the evening, and sung Chartist satisfaction.
-All was peace and harmony.
+After which this great meeting quietly eparated.